Growing Guide

 Maintaining

-This is an indeterminate variety which will continue to grow as long as conditions are favorable.
-Use a plant support, like a tomato cage, to keep the plant off the ground and to optimize space in your garden.
-As the plant grows remove any leaves that touch the soil surface to reduce pest and disease transmission.
-We recommend adding organic compost or an organic all purpose liquid fertilizer once per month to allow for vigorous growth.
+Be sure to prune or remove any dead leaves as the plant matures.
+Removing these leaves helps stimulate growth and prevent pest and disease damage from spreading.
+As the plant matures, you can tie the inner leaves around the cauliflower head with a rubber band to protect the fruit from pest damage.
+We recommend adding organic compost or an organic liquid fertilizer once per month to allow for vigorous growth.
 Inspect your plant weekly for signs of pests or damage, if needed, use an organic pest spray once a week until the issue is resolved.

 Harvesting